 (3) A function or power so delegated may be performed or exercised by the delegate in accordance with the instrument of delegation and, when performed or exercised by the delegate, shall, for the purposes of this Act, be deemed to have been performed or exercised by the Commission.

-[Section 16B inserted by No. 90 of 1986 s.
+[Section 16B inserted: No. 90 of 1986 s.
 8.]

 17. Trust moneys